secondo-database/secondo/README.md

 Secondo => query distance(train7, mehringdamm);
 ```

-The same questions in SQL, via the optimizer (`SecondoPL` or the GUI with the optimizer enabled):
+The same questions in SQL, via the optimizer:

 ```prolog
 ?- sql select count(*) from trains where trip passes mehringdamm.